Esri/nautical-chart-symbols/README.md

 ## Requirements

 * ArcGIS Server for Windows
-* ArcGIS Maritime Chart Service extension 10.9.1 patch 3 or newer.
+* ArcGIS Maritime Chart Service extension 11.4 or newer.
 * Web browser with access to the Internet

 ## Resources